 In fact, demand is even higher.

-In 2020, a study by Zoopla found that the ratio between supply and demand in Manchester is estimated to be 1:5: meaning that for every property in the city, five people want a home.
+In 2020, a study by Zoopla found that the ratio between supply and demand in Manchester is estimated to be 1:5, meaning that for every property in the city, five people were looking for a home.

 Rising Student Population